Top Tour Highlights

 Day 1: Arrival in Tokyo

 Welcome to Japan!
-On arrival at Narita or Haneda International Airport, you will be met by a Journey to the East guide and escorted to your hotel by an airport shuttle.
+On arrival at Narita or Haneda International Airport, you will be met by a Journey to the East guide and escorted to your hotel by an airport shuttle or Narita Express train.

 *Many of our guests arrive a day or so early to settle in before the tour starts.
-We can arrange your additional nights accommodation in the same room as the tour.
+We can arrange your additional nights accommodation at the tour hotel and pre-tour activities if you wish.

 Day 2: Tokyo

-Tonight you will get together for a welcome dinner of modern Japanese cuisine at a restaurant with great night views.
+Tonight you will get together for a welcome dinner of modern Japanese cuisine at a restaurant with great night views of the worlds most populous city .

 Day 3: Nikko

 Nikko is arguably the most popular autumn destination in Japan.
-Today you will make a day visit to this UNESCO listed site on Japan’s impressive bullet-train – the shinkansen.
+Today you will make a day visit to this UNESCO World Heritage listed site on Japan’s impressive bullet-train – the shinkansen.

-Nikko's origins go back as a mountain hermitage for a Buddhist priest in the 8th century and rose to fame in the 17th century when it was chosen as the site for the mausoleum of the powerful shogun who unified Japan in 1603.
+Nikko's origins go back as a mountain hermitage for a Buddhist priest in the 8th century and rose to fame in the 17th century when it was chosen as the site for the mausoleum of the powerful shogun, Tokugawa Ieyasu who unified Japan in 1603.

-- The Toshogu Complex where you will walk through an impressive avenue of giant cedar trees and a highly decorative shrine, which honours the powerful shogun.
+- Walk through an impressive avenue of giant cedar trees at the Toshogu complex with it's highly decorative shrine, which honours the powerful shogun, and

 Day 4: Tokyo